Private, independent, coeducational four-year college offering undergraduate and graduate degree programs.

 Approximately 44 percent of males and 32 percent of females enrolled in the traditional undergraduate programs on the Springfield College campus participate in intercollegiate athletics.

 Springfield College students are actively engaged in volunteerism and service to the community.
-They contribute more than 120,000 hours annually, benefitting youth, families, and older citizens through their generosity of spirit and commitment to serving others.
+They contribute more than 120,000 hours annually, benefiting youth, families, and older citizens through their generosity of spirit and commitment to serving others.